 This course offers a software-independent view on the process of reservoir model design and simulation model-building.
 It tackles the underlying reasons why some models disappoint and offers solutions that support the more efficient construction of fit-for-purpose models.

-A virtual classroom course divided into 5 four hour webinar sessions (equivalent to a three-day classroom course), comprising lectures, discussion, case studies, and practical exercises to be completed by participants during and between sessions.
+A virtual classroom course divided into 5 four hour webinar sessions (equivalent to a three-day classroom course), comprising of a mixture of lectures, discussion, case studies, and practical exercises to be completed by participants during and between sessions.

 Considerable time is dedicated to reservoir modelling and simulation exercises in many companies but the results often disappoint: the time taken to build models is often too long, the models too detailed and cumbersome and the final model ultimately not fit-for-purpose.
 This course tackles the reasons why and offers remedies to fix these problems.
 The advice is based on the experience of the course originators, who have been involved in excess of 100 reservoir modelling and simulation projects over the last thirty years.
 The central theme of the course is Reservoir Model Design, on the premise that it is design rather than software knowledge that typically distinguishes ‘good models’ from ‘bad models’.
 This is organised around the following five themes, issues within which are often the cause of a poor model outcome:

 1. Model purpose – why are we logged on in the first place and what is the question we are specifically trying to address?
 What do we really mean when we say 'fit for purpose?'

 2. Elements and architecture – how much detail should be incorporated in the models?
 From the rich spectrum of potential lithofacies, electrofacies, biostratigraphic and analogue data inputs, how do we select the ‘right’ number of components (elements) to take forward into the modelling process?
 Once selected, how do these elements combine into a realistic description of length scales and reservoir architecture?
 How to capture this in an interpretative sketch which can be used as a cross-discipline communication tool.